Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_1/README.md

 11. Implement the following User Stories:

 	- AAU, I want to create a planet by entering the information on a page that has a form and submitting it.
 You will need two routes.
-Both a `GET /new` to display the form and a `POST /` to create the planet.
+Both a `GET /planets/new` to display the form and a `POST /planets` to create the planet.

-	- AAU, I want to view a list of all created planets (`index` functionality) that displays each planet's name, 	population, and climate.
+	- AAU, I want to view a list of all created planets (`index` functionality) that displays each planet's name, 	population, and climate  The route for this will be `GET /planets`.

 	- AAU, I want to be able to access each view via a navigation bar at the top of the page with links to:
 		- `ALL PLANETS`, and